 The true cost of warehouse repackaging

-Beyond hourly labor costs, warehouse repackaging also has less obvious costs.
+Beyond hourly labor costs, warehouse repackaging services also have less obvious costs.
 If you are frequently facing damaged packaging at warehouses, you’ll need to invest in quality assurance and inspection to make sure no damaged products are making it to consumers.
-Managing your warehouse resources is indirect labor; when there are fewer people working in a distribution center, the need for warehouse repackaging takes hands away from other tasks.
+Managing your warehouse resources is indirect labor; when there are fewer people working in a distribution center, the need for warehouse repackaging services takes hands away from other tasks.

 You’ll also need to invest in solutions.
 Discovering what is causing product damage along your supply chain isn’t easy.
 It takes hours of investigation searching for the root cause and management hours dealing with the headache of finding an error in the entire package timeline.

 How packaging can reduce the cost of warehouse repackaging

 Specialized packaging — both internal and external — protects the integrity of the product as it moves through the distribution chain.
 The ultimate goal of every supply chain manager or product manager is to develop, implement and monitor supply chain management activities needed for the timely transportation and distribution of products for shipping.
 This means deploying effective planning strategies for packaging such as ensuring packages are shielded from damage, but avoiding added costs.

 Strong and durable packaging protects the product from getting damaged in the first place.
 Easy to handle, correctly-sized packaging reduces inefficiencies and waste.
 Proper design of cases, geared specifically towards repacking, contributes to material and labour cost savings of 25% to 30%, according to Packaging Digest.